robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Markdown editors and online editing

-**Fig. 4** summarized various options for local or networked editing of MD files.
+For the end user, the convenience of work with text, either writing alone or with several co-authors is important.
+Therefore, in this section we present software and strategies for different scenarios. **Fig. 4** summarized various options for local or networked editing of MD files.

 ![Offline and online editing of mardown files](fig-editing-options.png)<br>

-**Figure 4.** Markdownfile can be edited on local devices or on cloud drives.
-For advanced version control in collaborative working, a local or remote git repository, e.g. github or bitbucket xxs may be used.
+**Figure 4.** Markdown files can be edited on local devices or on cloud drives.
+A local or remote git repository enables advanced advanced version control.

 ## Markdown editors

-Because of the simple syntax, basically any text editor is suitable for editing markdown files.
-For several popular text editors, such as vim (<http://www.vim.org/>), GNU Emacs (<https://www.gnu.org/software/emacs/>), atom (<https://atom.io/>) or geany (<http://www.geany.org/>), plugins provide additional functionality for markdown editing, such as syntax highlighting, live preview or structure browsing.
-On the other side, in the last years plenty of special mardown editors have been published.
-Many of those are cross-platform compatible, e.g. Abricotine (<http://abricotine.brrd.fr/>), Ghostview (<https://github.com/wereturtle/ghostwriter>) and CuteMarkEd (<https://cloose.github.io/CuteMarkEd/>). xx Writing on the go mobile devices, Even for tablets, Android and iOS devices, numerous free and low-cost applications exist.
-Parts of this text were written in xx JotterPad dictation and swipe softwarexx Various of those applications support the cloud storage of documents.
+Because of the simple MD syntax, basically any text editor is suitable for editing markdown files.
+The formatting tags are written in plain text and easy to remember.
+Therefore, the author is not distracted by looking around for layout options with the mouse.
+For several popular text editors, such as vim (<http://www.vim.org/>), GNU Emacs (<https://www.gnu.org/software/emacs/>), atom (<https://atom.io/>) or geany (<http://www.geany.org/>), plugins provide additional functionality for markdown editing, e.g. syntax highlighting, command helpers, live preview or structure browsing.
+Also various dedicated mardown editors have been published.
+Many of those are cross-platform compatible, such as Abricotine (<http://abricotine.brrd.fr/>), Ghostview (<https://github.com/wereturtle/ghostwriter>) and CuteMarkEd (<https://cloose.github.io/CuteMarkEd/>).
+The lightweight format is also ideal for writing on mobile devices.
+Numerous applications are available on the App stors for Android and iOS systems.
+The programs Swype and Dragon (<http://www.nuance.com/>) facilitate the input of text on such devices by guessing words from gestures and speach recognition (dictation).
+**Fig. 5.** shows the editing of a text with the markdown editor CuteMarkEd.

 ![CuteMarkEd editor](fig-cutemarked-editor.png)<br>
 **Figure 5.** Editing window, HTML preview and table of contents using the CuteMarkEd editor.

 ## Online editing and collaborative writing

-In recent years, several platforms were developed for collaborative writing.
-The online editor StackEdit (<https://stackedit.io>) can be used for editing markdown files on a Google Drive (<https://drive.google.com>).
-OwnCloud with Markdown Editor plugin (see section xx).
+Storing manuscripts on network drives (_The Cloud_) has become popular because of several reasons: Protection against data loss, synchronization of documents between several devices and collaborative editing options.
+Markdown files on a Google Drive (<https://drive.google.com>) for instance can be edited online with StackEdit (<https://stackedit.io>). m can be used for editing markdown files . **Fig. 6** demonstrates the online editing of a markdown file on an OwnCloud (<https://owncloud.com/>) installation, using a plugin.

 ![Online editing on with an ownCloud plugin](fig-owncloud-md-editor.png)<br>
 **Figure 6.** Direct online editing of this manuscript with live preview using the ownCloud Markdown Editor plugin by Robin Appelman.

+Even formalas are rendered correctly in the HTML live preview window of the OwnCloud markdown plugin (**Fig. 6** ).

 ## Document versioning and change control

-Integrated in editing software or cloud server, low overhead of the files diff, git.
+Programmers, especially when working in distributed teams, rely on version control systems to manage changes of code.
+Currently, Git (<https://git-scm.com/>), which is also used e.g. for the development of the Linux kernel, is one of the most employed software solutions for versioning.
+Git allows the parallel work of collaborators and has an efficient merging and conflict resolution system.
+A Git respository may be used from a single local author to keep track of changes, or by a team with a remote repository, e.g. on github (<https://github.com/>) or bitbucket (<https://bitbucket.org/>).

 ![Version control using a git repository](fig-bitbucket-diff.png)<br>
 **Figure 7.** Version control and collaborative editing using a git repository on bitbucket.

+For the writing of the present article, the co-authors (Germany and Mexico) used a remote Git repository on bitbucket.
+The plain text syntax of markdown facilitates the visualization of differences of document versions, as shown in **Fig. 7**.

 # Pandoc markdown for scientific texts

-Following the potential of typesetting scientific manuscripts with Pandoc is demonstrated with examples for typical document elements, such as formulas, figures, tables, code listings and references.
-A brief introduction is given by @dominici_pandoc_2014\.
-The complete Pandoc User's Manual can be found at <http://pandoc.org/MANUAL.html>.
+Following, the potential of typesetting scientific manuscripts with Pandoc is demonstrated with examples for typical document elements, such as tables, figures, formulas, code listings and references.
+A brief introduction is given by [@dominici_pandoc_2014].
+The complete Pandoc User's Manual is available at <http://pandoc.org/MANUAL.html>.

 ## Tables

-Pipe tables are less strict in their syntax
+There are several options to write tables in markdown.
+The most flexible alternative - which was also used for this article - are pipe tables.
+The contents of different cells are separated by pipe symbols (`|`):

 ```
 Left | Center | Right | Default